exercism/gleam/exercises/practice/boutique-inventory/.docs/instructions.md

 ## 1. Return a list of the names of the items

-Implement `item_names` function, which takes an yielder of items and returns an yielder of their names in the same order.
+Implement `item_names` function, which takes a yielder of items and returns a yielder of their names in the same order.

 ```gleam
 [